pdrpinto/astar/README.md

 - Proposals flow back to the orchestrator which updates the open set and g-scores.

 This keeps correctness with a clear owner of the frontier while still parallelizing expensive neighbor evaluations.

-## Notes and next steps

-- The example uses relative imports to keep things simple within this repo.
-If you publish as a module, update imports and add a `go.mod` with your module path.
-- Embedding the static files with Go's `embed` package would remove working-directory concerns a potential future improvement.